MetaMask/test-dapp-mm-pay/README.md

 # ![mm-logo](src/assets/mm-logo-24.svg) Test Dapp MetaMask Pay

-Test Dapp for benchmarking Metamask Pay and its competitors
+Test Dapp for benchmarking Metamask Pay and its competitors.

+## Usage

+Currently it allows for supplying USDC to Aave on Base by spending WETH on Arbitrum via Relay.link and Biconomy.
+Route has been hardcoded for simplicity but could easily be adapted to support more tokens.

 ## Contributing